oracle-livelabs/developer/dev-guide-ai-finance/codingbasics/codingbasics.md

 ### Objectives

-* Learn basic Python coding concepts with Oracle Database 23ai
-  * Connect to Oracle Database 23ai
+- Connect to Oracle Database 23ai using Python
-  * Create tables
-  * Insert & query data
+- Create and query relational data
-  * Create a JSON Duality View using Python
-  * Connect to database using `pymongo` and start using Oracle's Mongo API
+- Use JSON Duality Views to work with relational tables as JSON
-  * Query data using Oracle's Mongo API
+- Query and update the same data using MongoDB-style syntax
-  * Update data using Oracle's Mongo API

 ### Prerequisites

 This lab assumes you have:

-* An Oracle account to submit a LiveLabs Sandbox reservation.
+- An Oracle account with LiveLabs access

-* Completed Lab 2: Connect to the development environment
+- Completion of **Lab 1: Connect to the Development Environment**

-* Basic knowledge of Python.

-* Basic knowledge of Oracle Database, i.e., how to run queries.
+- Basic familiarity with Python and SQL

 ## Task 1: Create a new Jupyter Notebook

 All of the coding examples will be executed in a new Jupyter Notebook.

-1. Open a new **Jupyter Notebook** by clicking on **Python(ipykernel)** notebook.
+1. In **JupyterLab**, click the blue **+** to open the Launcher
+2. Start a new **Python (ipykernel)** notebook

     ![Open Jupyter Notebook](./images/open-new-notebook.png " ")